-The Roccat Elo 7.1 Air offers pretty accurate audio output for a gaming headset.
+The Roccat Elo 7.1 Air offers pretty accurate audio output for a gaming headset, compared to our target curve.
 There’s a drop in output in the sub-bass range (20-60Hz), but otherwise sounds are reproduced with relatively the same loudness.
 This is hardly an audiophile’s headset, but it doesn’t distort anything too badly.

 In music, frequency response like this should be fine for just about everything, but bass-heavy tracks may sound a little less impressive.
 In the David Essex classic Rock On, everything sounds accurate except for the bass guitar, which really sets the tone of the song.
 The bass guitar sounds much less clear than it otherwise would when the other instruments start.